squideyes/GetBuildMedia/README.md

     * The media is **downloaded to \{My Documents}\GetBuildMedia** folder

 The source code for GetBuildMedia can be found at http://github.com/squideyes/GetBuildMedia.
 Improvements (via Pull Request) or even suggestions would be very much appreciated.

+One more thing.
+If you want to give it a go without the fuss and bother of downloading and compiling the source  yourself, you can get the latest release at: <a href="https://getbuildmedia.blob.core.windows.net/software/GetBuildMedia.zip" target="_blank">https://getbuildmedia.blob.core.windows.net/software/GetBuildMedia.zip</a>